gkovacs/gkovacs.github.com/index.markdown

 <div class="padlink"></div>
 <div class="paratext">
 Input methods that help Chinese speakers learn Cantonese and vice versa.<br class="desktoponly">
-Can type words with pronunciations in either language, and shows pronunciations in the other language.
+Can type words using pronunciations in either language, and shows pronunciations in the other language.
 Based on the RIME IME.<br class="desktoponly">
 </div>
 <div class="padlink2"></div>
 <div class="boxlc">